Lip Liners That Actually Work on Olive Skin

 Berry and Plum (High Reward)

 Berry and plum tones naturally align with olive undertones because they contain depth and balance across red and blue.
+For more berry options, see our purple lip liners guide.

 These create contrast without clashing and often look more integrated than brighter colors.